 What Happens When You Eat 500 Calories a Day?

-Generally, after eating 500 calories per day for a long time, the body starts to create metabolic adaptations to keep the vital functions running.
+After eating 500 calories per day for a long time, the body starts to create metabolic adaptations to keep the vital functions running.
 Metabolic rate decreases, gastrointestinal motility slows down, and muscle protein breakdown increase to supply essential amino acids.

-Some of the most obvious changes after long term dieting include:
+Some of the most obvious changes after long-term dieting include:

 - Lower resting metabolic rate